 During the year ended December 31, 2023, the Company's Audit Committee completed a review of the Company's expenses due to certain irregularities identified with regards to the related party balance.
-Based on the results of the review, it was determined that the Company paid and recorded within selling, general and administrative expenses, personal expenditures of the Company's former CEO and an accounting employee who was also the former CEO's assistant, during 2022 and during the first three quarters of 2023.
+Based on the results of the review, it was determined that the Company paid and recorded within selling, general and administrative expenses, personal expenditures of the Company's former CEO's assistant, during 2022 and during the first three quarters of 2023.
 The Company evaluated the receivable, which was approximately \$363,000, after recording a recovery of approximately \$159,000, and which represented the total of the items identified as personal in nature for which the Company did not anticipate recovery from the related party.
-During 2023, the Company recorded a corresponding reserve for the full amount, resulting in a net related party receivable balance of \$0 as of March 31, 2024 and December 31, 2023.
+During 2023, the Company recorded a corresponding reserve for the full amount, resulting in a net related party receivable balance of \$0 as of June 30, 2024 and December 31, 2023.

-On December 18, 2023, the Company entered into the Subscription Agreement with the PMX Investor, a 5% stockholder of the Company as of March 31, 2024 (see Note 8).
-During the three months ended March 31, 2024, the Company issued a non-convertible debenture in the principal amount of \$5.0 million to the PMX Investor, in connection with the Subscription Agreement (see Notes 7 and 8).
+On December 18, 2023, the Company entered into the Subscription Agreement with the PMX Investor, a 5% stockholder of the Company as of June 30, 2024 (see Note 8).
+During the six months ended June 30, 2024, the Company issued a non-convertible debenture in the principal amount of \$5.0 million to the PMX Investor, in connection with the Subscription Agreement (see Notes 7 and 8).

 On February 6, 2024, the Company appointed Thomas Meier, PhD, as a member of the Company's board of directors.
 Dr. Meier provides consulting services to Proteomedix, through a consulting agreement that was effective January 4, 2024.
-The Company recorded approximately \$6,000 in related expenses during the three months ended March 31, 2024, which is included in accrued expenses in the condensed consolidated balances sheets as of March 31, 2024.
+The Company recorded approximately \$10,000 and \$34,000 in related expenses during the three and six months ended June 30, 2024, of which approximately \$5,000 is included in accounts payable in the accompanying condensed consolidated balance sheets as of June 30, 2024.

 A former director of the Company, who served on the Company's Scientific Advisory Board until August 2023, serves on the Advisory Board for the Cincinnati Children's Hospital Medical Center Innovation Fund, which is affiliated with CHMC.
-The Company has an exclusive license agreement with CHMC.
+The Company had an exclusive license agreement with CHMC, which was terminated in July 2024.